Best Ocean-View Restaurants in LA

 Credit: SALT Restaurant & Bar

 Framed by sweeping marina views, SALT Restaurant & Bar makes every meal feel like a seaside getaway.
-Its breezy patio, complete with cushioned seating, umbrellas and fire pits.
+Its cozy patio offers cushioned seating, umbrellas and fire pits.
 Try seasonal dishes like seared scallops, grilled branzino, and decadent surf & turf.
 Brunch brings Maine lobster bisque and avocado hummus, while the Del Rey Lounge offers happy hour, Whiskey Wednesdays and $2 oysters with $12 martinis.
 Add live music on Thursdays and Fridays, and SALT is your go-to for polished waterfront dining with laid-back charm.

 Location: Marina del Rey